Last Updated: March 18, 2023

-While most Canadians recognize the importance of sunscreen to prevent sunburns and skin cancer, many are unaware that UV light can cause serious eye damage.
-In fact, overexposure to UV rays has been linked to a variety of eye problems, one of which is cataracts, a condition where the normally clear lens of the eye become cloudy and opaque.
+While most Canadians recognize the importance of sunscreen to prevent sunburns and skin cancer, many are unaware that UV light from the sun can cause serious eye damage.
+In fact, overexposure to UV rays has been linked to a number of eye diseases that can lead to vision loss.
+It is important to see your optometrist for regular comprehensive eye examinations and take the necessary precautions to protect your vision from the sun’s harmful rays.

 How to protect your vision

-Avoid sources for UV radiation
+Avoid sources of UV radiation

 Protect your peepers

-- Age-related macular degeneration
+- age-related macular degeneration,

-- Eyelid skin cancer
+- eyelid skin cancer,

-- Tissue growths on the surface of the eye
+- tissue growths on the surface of the eye.

 Stay informed